SM Lanang

-SM Lanang Premier, also known locally as SM Lanang, is an indoor four-story shopping mall in Lanang, Davao City, Philippines along Jose P. Laurel Avenue and within S.P Dakudao loop.
-It is the first SM Supermall to be called "Premier".
+SM Lanang, formerly known as SM Lanang Premier, is an indoor four-story shopping mall in Lanang, Davao City, Philippines along Jose P. Laurel Avenue and within S.P Dakudao loop.
+It was the first SM Supermall under the "Premier" branding (now discontinued).
 The mall is owned by Henry Sy, Sr. and managed by SM Prime Holdings.
 Construction of the mall started in 2011 and opened to the public on September 28, 2012, on the site of the former Lanang Golf and Country Club.

 The mall has a gross floor area of 145174 m2 making it one of the largest shopping malls in Mindanao.
 The mall has 273 stores along with several restaurants.
 The mall has the SM Store and SM Supermarket as anchor stores.
-It features six cinemas, an IMAX Theater, SMX Convention Center, SM Science Discovery Center (Now closed since 2015), a bowling center, and an Al fresco dining situated along the fountain court, located at the back of the mall.
-SM Lanang Premier is the 4th largest taxpayer in Davao City along with SM City Davao.
+It features six cinemas, an IMAX Theater, SMX Convention Center, SM Science Discovery Center (now closed since 2015), a bowling center, and an Al fresco dining situated along the fountain court, located at the back of the mall.
+SM Lanang is the 4th largest taxpayer in Davao City along with SM City Davao.

 History

 Planning and construction

-SM Prime Holdings developed SM Lanang Premier, a Philippine-based shopping center management firm.
+SM Prime Holdings developed SM Lanang, a Philippine-based shopping center management firm.
 In 2008, SM Prime Holdings bought 10 hectares out of the 40-hectare property of Lanang Golf and Country Club from Dakudao and Sons for the mall.
 SM Prime Holdings saw potential in the upscale northern sections of the city.
 The mall was to be an SM City Mall, a shopping mall with SM Store, SM Supermarket or SM Hypermarket and SM Cinemas together with retail shops, and it was scheduled to open in 2011.
 The management planned that the mall would be bigger than SM City Davao, the first SM Mall in Mindanao.
 This original plan would have generated over 1,000 jobs.
 Moreover, local people unofficially named the mall as SM North Davao.
 Officers of SM Prime Holdings requested anonymity because they could not discuss project details.
 The administration planned to start the mall project in January 2010.
 However, the management moved the start to 2011, together with SM City General Santos.

-Tenant partners, retailers, food chains, service centers and merchants attended the tenant's preview of SM Lanang Premier on March 22, 2012.
+Tenant partners, retailers, food chains, service centers and merchants attended the tenant's preview of SM Lanang on March 22, 2012.
 SM Prime Holdings announced the mall's name as SM Lanang Premier.
 Point Design, Inc. designed the mall.
 G&W Architects was the Architect of Record; NGCB was the General Contractor; D.A.
 Abcede and Associates was the Project Manager; Edge its Cinema Designer; Abesamis-Guerrero was the SMX Convention Center Designer, and HBO+EMTB was the Cyberzone designer.

+In 2023, the mall was renamed to SM Lanang as part of a rebrand of Premier SM malls that don't carry the said branding.